 Mr Kutesa said that only those who have tested negative will be allowed to return home.
 They will undergo a two-week mandatory quarantine and testing before being released to the communities.

-The Uganda government is in talks with airlines such as Ethiopian Airlines to arrange to pick Ugandans from different locations and gather them at a central place before arranging for special flights to bring them home.
+Government of Uganda is in talks with airlines such as Ethiopian Airlines to arrange to pick Ugandans from different locations and gather them at a central place before arranging for special flights to bring them home.

-Discussions are also ongoing with the UN, with the government asking the agency to consider placing stranded Ugandans on humanitarian flights.
+Discussions are also ongoing with the UN, with the Government of Uganda asking the agency to consider placing stranded Ugandans on humanitarian flights.

 Read More: